 West End show weekend breaks and hotel stays

-For those of you travelling to London for a West End show, it makes sense to make a few days of it; especially if you're planning on seeing an evening performance which will have you leaving the theatre at around 10pm (that's almost our bedtime!).
+If you're travelling to London for a West End show, it makes sense to spend a few days in the city; especially if you're planning on seeing an evening performance which will have you leaving the theatre at around 10pm (that's our bedtime!).

-There are also a number of websites, like Holiday Extras, that will allow you to book your theatre tickets and hotel in one go.
+There are a number of websites, like Holiday Extras, where you can book your theatre tickets and hotel in one go.
 You can choose which theatre show you'd love to see, then select how many nights you'll stay around your chosen date, and it'll suggest hotels just a stone's throw away from the theatre.